Qnos299/Blue-Marble-fixed-/README.md

 3. Open it in your browser → your userscript manager will ask to install.

 4. Head over to [wplace.live](https://wplace.live) → upload a template → adjust opacity/coords → done! 🎉

 ---

+## ⚠️ Known Issues
+- 🐒 **Tampermonkey bug**: For some users, the script does **not auto-run when installed** via Tampermonkey.
+- ✅ **Workaround**: Copy the entire script and run it manually from the browser console (F12 → Console → paste → Enter).
+- This seems related to Tampermonkey’s injection timing on Wplace — still investigating.

+---